fpga4fun.com - where FPGAs are fun.

 Now we'd like to play a tune.
 We need a way to play notes, like on a keyboard.

 If we use 6 bits to encode a note, we can get 64 notes.
-There are 12 notes per octaves, so 64 notes gives us more than 5 octaves, more than enough for a little tune.
+There are 12 notes per octaves, so 64 notes gives us over 5 octaves, more than enough for a little tune.

 Step 1.